michael-ellers/social-media-app/README.md

-# social-media-app
+# private-chat-app
-An example of a social media app
+An example of a real-time chat app with user authentication